What Are Some Good Safety Topics

 - Inspect cords regularly for damage.

-Practically speaking, - Never run cords under rugs or through doorways. - Turn off appliances when not in use.
+Day to day, - Use surge protectors for sensitive electronics.
+Which means - Never run cords under rugs or through doorways. - Turn off appliances when not in use.

 Workplace Safety: It’s Not Just for Construction Sites